On minimum contrast method for multivariate spatial point processes: Introduction

 \section{Introduction}

-A multivariate spatial point pattern is comprised of a random number of events at random locations in a given spatial region $D \subset \mathbb{R}^d$ (where $d$ is usually set to 2 or 3), where each event belongs to one of a finite number of distinct ``types'' \citep{p:cox-lew-72}.
-These ``presence only'' data have become increasingly common, with multivariate spatial point patterns now found in a variety of disciplines including epidemiology \citep{lawson2012bayesian}, neuroscience \citep{p:bad-14}, ecology \citep{p:was-16}, meteorology \citep{jun_et_al19}, and political science \citep{p:jun-coo-22}.
-Therefore, to provide insights of the spatial arrangement of multi-type events that appears in many real life applications, it is important to develop an effective statistical method to analyze the multivariate spatial point process---the underlying stochastic mechanism which generates the (observed) multivariate spatial point pattern.
+In recent decades, with advancements in data collection methods, presence-only data have become increasingly common across various disciplines, and often include more than one ``type'' of outcome or event.
+Some applications can be found in epidemiology \citep{lawson2012bayesian}, neuroscience \citep{p:bad-14}, ecology \citep{p:was-16}, meteorology \citep{jun_et_al19}, and political science \citep{p:jun-coo-22}, to name a few.
+In statistical analysis, these multi-type locational data can be viewed as a realization of a multivariate spatial point process, and developing effective statistical tools to analyze multivariate spatial point processes is important for better understanding these multi-type event data in real-life applications.

-Maximum likelihood estimation (MLE) is a preferred way to estimate and infer about the parameters of spatial point processes since the resulting estimator has desirable large sample properties \citep{p:oga-78, p:hel-99,p:kar-17}.
-However, one of the biggest challenges with MLE is that the likelihood function of a spatial point process is, in general, analytically intractable.
+Maximum likelihood estimation (MLE) is widely used to estimate and infer the parameters of spatial point processes.
+This is because the resulting MLE estimator has desirable large sample properties \citep{p:oga-78, p:hel-99}.
+However, one of the biggest challenges with MLE is that the likelihood function is, in general, analytically intractable.
 As such, MLE requires an appropriate approximation for the likelihood function.
-For example, in {log-Gaussian Cox processes} \citep[LGCP;][]{moller1998log}, the (intractable) likelihood function involves the expectation with respect to the (log of the) latent stochastic intensity process.
-To approximate the expected value of the latent field, and in turn approximate the likelihood function, one can use Monte Carlo simulation as in \cite{jun_et_al19}.
-Alternatively, Bayesian inferential methods \citep[e.g.,][]{rue2009approximate, p:gir-11, p:har-tie-12} can be implemented to obtain the approximation of the likelihood function of an LGCP model.
+For example, in log-Gaussian Cox processes \citep[LGCP;][]{moller1998log}, the intractable likelihood function involves the expectation with respect to the logarithm of the latent intensity field.
+To approximate this expected value, and in turn, approximate the likelihood function, one can use Monte Carlo simulation as in \cite{jun_et_al19}.
+Alternatively, Bayesian inferential methods \citep[e.g.,][]{rue2009approximate} can be implemented to obtain the approximation of the likelihood function of an LGCP model.